Elwinc2799/ClickBites/README.md

         ```
         cd backend
         ```
-    2. Create a new Conda environment and activate it:
+    2. Create a `config.py` file in the root of your backend folder.
+Paste the following code into the file:
         ```
+        MONGO_URI = "xxxxxxxx"
+        MONGO_PORT = 5000
+        MONGO_TIMEOUT = 1000
+        ```
+    3. Create a new Conda environment and activate it:
+        ```
         conda create --name myenv python=3.10
         conda activate myenv
         ```
-    3. Install the necessary packages:
+    4. Install the necessary packages:
         ```
         conda env update --name myenv --file environment.yml
         ```
-    4. Start the Flask server:
+    5. Start the Flask server:
         ```
         python3 app.py
         ```